wp-plugins/better-wp-security/readme.txt

 Note the translations are only tested up to version 3.0.
 If you would like to contribute a translation to the current version please <a href="http://bit51.com/contact/" title="Bit51 contact form">let me know</a>.

 = Warning =

 Please read the installation instructions and FAQ before installing this plugin.
 It makes some significant changes to your database and other site files which, without a proper backup, can cause problems if something goes wrong.
 While problems are rare, most (not all) support requests I get for this plugin involve the users failure to make a proper backup before installing.

+= Support =

+* Please visit the <a href="http://bit51.com/software/better-wp-security/">Homepage</a> for general plugin information
+* Please visit the <a href="http://forums.bit51.com">Bit51.com forums for support</a>

+Note that I do not monitor the plugin forums at WordPress.org thus no support will be given via those forums.

 == Installation ==